-In the Kyrgyz Republic legal entities obtain the respective status upon their state registration with the Ministry of Justice of the Kyrgyz Republic or its territorial subdivisions.
+In the Kyrgyz Republic legal entities obtain the respective status upon their state registration with the Ministry of Justice of the Kyrgyz Republic or its local offices.

-State registration of legal entities, branches or representative offices in the Kyrgyz Republic is based on "registration by notification" and "onestop-shop" principle.
-State registration of a legal entity is performed within 3 business days72 from the date of filing the necessary documents for a specified fee.
+State registration of legal entities, branches or representative offices in the Kyrgyz Republic is based on "registration by notification" and "one-stop-shop" principle.
+State registration of a legal entity is performed within 3 business days from the date of filing the necessary documents for a specified fee.

-To be registered, a legal entity must submit the
+To be registered, a legal entity must submit the following documents: